Definition of SEO

 Local SEO is a method of optimizing your website for enhanced visibility of the area where your business renders its services.
 The aim is to bring local audience traffic to your brick-and-mortar store or shop geographical location.
 This action helps people to find you online and offline.

 Google first unveiled local SEO after realizing that many people seek businesses within their immediate geographic areas.
-In order to help users get refined search results, the search algorithm picks certain keywords that show local intent, such as near me or cities’ exact names.
+To help users get refined search results, the search algorithm picks certain keywords that show local intent, such as near me or cities’ exact names.

 A local search has three key principles: